 Leading Manufacturers

 Sunrise Medical – Sunrise Medical is one of the world’s largest manufacturers of homecare and extended care products.
 Founded in 1983, the Sunrise Medical family of products has been built from many of the most popular brands in the homecare industry including Quickie, Sopur, Jay, DeVilbiss, Hoyer, Guardian, Coopers, Oxford and Joerns.
 Sunrise operates manufacturing facilities in the United States, Mexico, the United Kingdom, Germany, and Spain.
-See The Sunrise Medical Home Page

-Teftec Mobility – Teftec specializes in designing, assembling and marketing motorized wheelchairs.
+Teftec Mobility – Teftec specializes in designing, assembling, and marketing motorized wheelchairs.
 Introduced the TransmissionSteering system.

 Drive Medical – Drive Medical was founded in 2000 and has quickly become a leader in the manufacturing of durable medical supplies (including power wheelchairs) and other mobility equipment.
-See the Drive Medical Home Page.

 Electric Wheelchair Stores & Suppliers

-AllDayMedical.com – We offer a large selection of motorized wheelchairs at unbeatable prices.
+AllDayMedical.net – We offer a large selection of motorized wheelchairs at unbeatable prices.
 Choose from portable as well as folding power wheelchairs.

 SpinLife.com – Shop SpinLife for a complete selection of electric wheelchairs.
 Choose from Jazzys, Jets, Prontos and more.
 Prices start at just $1199 with free shipping.
-Medicare billing available.
+Medicare billing is available.

 Easy Med Online – EasyMedOnline.com specializes in Power Wheelchairs, Electric Wheelchairs, and Power Chairs all across the United States.
 We have service and technicians across the country to provide in-home set-up and delivery, in addition to billing Medicare if you qualify.
 Receive up to 40% discounts and 110% price guarantee.